From La Paz to the Amazon, here are the best places to visit in Bolivia. George Kalaouzis/Getty Images

 This general lack of crowds means you'll have no problems lining up essential Bolivian experiences.
 Try the hair-raising bike ride down the so-called Death Road between La Paz and Los Yungas or take a drink from the fabled Fountain of Youth at Lake Titicaca.

 Authentic, adventurous, and largely unscarred by mass tourism, Bolivia is one of South America's best-kept secrets.
-Start planning your trip there right now with our nine favorite places to visit in Bolivia.
+Start planning your trip there right now with our favorite places to visit in Bolivia.

-1. The Salar de Uyuni salt flats
+2. Salar de Uyuni

-As the waters evaporated, they left behind the world’s largest salt flats – usually visited on three-day 4WD tours from the town of Uyuni, with side stops at the deserts, geysers, hot springs, and colorful lakes in the surrounding area.
+As the waters evaporated, they left behind the world’s largest salt flats, usually visited on three-day 4WD tours from the town of Uyuni, with side stops at the deserts, geysers, hot springs and colorful lakes in the surrounding area.

 It's an otherworldly landscape at any time of year, but visit during the rainy season (December to February) and a thin layer of water floats above the salt flats, creating a mirror that perfectly reflects the sky.